Michael D. Smigiel Sr.: Career

 After high school, Smigiel served in the United States Marine Corps from 1975 until 1979.
 After college, Smigiel was admitted to Maryland Bar in 1989 and worked thereafter as an attorney.
 He was also a member of the Cecil County Bar Association, where he served as chair of the ethics committee and as a member of the board of directors.
 He also belonged to the Maryland Association of Justice.

 Smigiel was also the founder of Mediation, Inc., and alternative dispute resolution center.
 He served as a member of the Board of Directors for the Bainbridge Naval Training Center Historical Association, Inc.

 In the legislature

-In the Maryland General Assembly, Smigiel held the position of Minority Parliamentarian and was on the Judiciary Committee where he was a member of the criminal justice subcommittee and has been active on several work-groups.
-He was previously a Deputy Minority Whip from 2003–2006 and a member of the Health and Government Operations Committee.
+In the Maryland General Assembly, Smigiel held the position of Minority Parliamentarian and was on the Judiciary Committee where he was a member of the criminal justice subcommittee and was active on several work-groups.
+He was previously a Deputy Minority Whip from 2003 to 2006 and a member of the Health and Government Operations Committee.
 Smigiel served as Vice Chair of the Juvenile subcommittee, and was the Vice Chair of the Eastern Shore Delegation representing the nine counties of the Eastern Shore of Maryland.
-In addition, Smigiel was the founder and chairperson of the Maryland House of Delegates TEA Party Caucus.
+In addition, Smigiel was the founder and chairperson of the Maryland House of Delegates Tea Party Caucus.